Enerep/Enerep/README.md

 - 👋 Hi, I’m @Enerep
-- 👀 I’m interested in problem solving and logic.
-I like when I use my critical thinking.
+- 👀 I’m interested in machine learning/artificial intelligience.
-- 🌱 I’m learning how to make an application for IPhone using XCode.
+- 🌱 I’m learning how to make an modern optimized website.
-- 💞️ I’m looking to collaborate on making an application or anything.
+- 💞️ I’m looking to collaborate on making an application.
 - 📫 How to reach me, mail: amgalanenerel@gmail.com

 <!---